-No care facilities are located in the Town although many, in both the public and private sector, are located in close proximity.
+No care facilities are located in the Town, although many, in both the public and private sector, are located in close proximity.

-The County's Health Department, with offices in the Cities of Janesville and Beloit, aims to promote, protect, and enhance the County's collective health and environment by providing various services, including communicable disease investigation and prevention, HIV testing, immunizations, lead testing, private sewage disposal, public school nursing, sexually transmitted disease clinic, water testing, health education, general sanitation, groundwater contamination prevention, food protection and health inspections, and health care for children with special needs.
-The Department is designated a level III agency by the State of Wisconsin Division of Public Health, the highest level of state designation for a local health department.
+The County's Health Department, with offices in the Cities of Janesville and Beloit, aims to promote, protect, and enhance the County's collective health and environment by providing various health-related services.
+The Department is designated a Level III agency by the State of Wisconsin Division of Public Health, the highest level of State designation for a local health department.